 - Avoid putting the baby to bed with a bottle, wearing a bib, loose clothing or amber teething necklace. - For babies under the age of 2, ensure the cot is to be completely free of toys, pillows, teddys and mobiles. - Babies are to be placed to sleep on their back, with their feet positioned at the bottom of the cot.
-To prevent the baby wriggling under blankets. - Sleeping children are to be physically checked every 10 minutes, checks are to be recorded on a sleep check chart. - Educators are to check for the rise and fall of the chest (child breathing), children's skin and lip colour. - Babies aged younger then 5-6 months and who have not been observed to repeatedly roll from back to front and back again on their own, should be re-positioned onto their back when they roll onto their front side. - Baby monitors may be used but not wholly relied upon.
+To prevent the baby wriggling under blankets. - Sleeping children are to be physically checked every 10 minutes, checks are to be recorded on a sleep check chart. - The Department's procedure guidelines state that "The service should ensure that children are not placed in a bedroom, if they would not be within sight and hearing distance of the educator". - Educators are to check for the rise and fall of the chest (child breathing), children's skin and lip colour. - Babies aged younger then 5-6 months and who have not been observed to repeatedly roll from back to front and back again on their own, should be re-positioned onto their back when they roll onto their front side. - Baby monitors may be used but not wholly relied upon.
 Checks and monitoring checklists need to be completed for all sleeping children.